Jiasheng-Shi/Infectious-Disease-Hospitalization/README.md

 ## Run QSOEID example with code

 ##  Code for Simulation
-Code for simulation can be found in the file "R Code" and "sampled data"
+Code for simulation can be found in the file "R Code" and "sampled data", one illustrational code is "hospitalization_Case1_main_function.R".

 ##  Code for Real Data
 Code for simulation can be found in the file "Covid_code_real_data_organize", where the precleaned data (only part of the real data is shared due to privacy) contains data from four metropolitans,